 From September to November, 2018, Two Shape surveyed leading businesses in the professional services sector with the aim to uncover their prevailing marketing practices and challenges.
 We coupled the findings with a literature review of best growth marketing practices and emerging trends from around the world.
 From the insights mined, we develop a growth marketing model designed to help professional services providers distinguish themselves from the competition.
-Above all is to ensure they do not slide down the slippery slope of price and service competition.
+As we found, growth marketing for professional services businesses continues to prove challenging.
+Above all, this effort is to ensure they do not slide down the slippery slope of price and service competition.

 The objectives of the survey were three-fold: